sasoria/housing-prices/README.md

 A simple cli that finds the latest Norwegian housing prices in a given location.

 - The results are taken from the awesome site at finn.no ✨
-- Currently the districts of Oslo is supported as locations 🚧
+- Currently the districts of Oslo are supported as locations

 ### 🚀 Usage